California Eviction Experts | Fast Eviction | How to Evict a Tenant

 • California-Specific Expertise: Our team is well-versed in California eviction rules and process, ensuring all procedures are conducted legally and efficiently.

-• Streamlined Online Process: Our user-friendly online intake makes it easy to get started at your convenience at home or office.
+• Streamlined Eviction Process: Our user-friendly online intake makes it easy to get started with our Intake Specialist over the phone and you finish it up at the comfort of your home or office.

-• Experienced Team: Our Registered Unlawful Detainer Assistants and collaborating attorneys provide expert guidance throughout the entire process.
+• Experienced Team: Our Registered Unlawful Detainer Assistants (UDA)and collaborating attorneys provide expert guidance throughout the entire process.

 • Transparent Pricing: We offer clear and transparent pricing with no hidden fees.